hyperledger/indy-node/data/migrations/README.md

 ```
 0_3_100_to_0_3_101.py
 ```
 If several upgrades were skipped and you migrate from A to D, when B and C are available several migration script will be applied.
-Scipts to apply are picked by the following predicate:
+Scripts to apply are picked by the following predicate:
 ```
 (script's first version >= a version we're migrating from) and (script's second version <= a version we're migrating to)
 ```

 Example:
 ```
-Available scipts:
+Available scripts:
 0_3_100_to_0_3_101
 0_3_101_to_0_3_102
 0_3_104_to_0_3_106